GLOBAL MARKETS-Bulls take charge as Omicron concerns ease | Business

 Global equity markets and oil prices surged on Tuesday after a timely shot of Chinese stimulus helped spark a rally that was further fueled by views that the Omicron COVID-19 variant will not cause major economic damage.

-The Nasdaq jumped 3% as technology bounced back, helping the FTSEurofirst 300 index of leading European companies post its first back-to-back run of more than 1% gains since February.
-Tech stocks climbed 5.6% in Europe, while the S&P information technology sector rose 3.3%, driving almost half of the S&P 500's gains.
-Semiconductors advanced 5.2% and all 11 of the S&P sectors rose.
+The Nasdaq jumped 3% as technology shares bounced back, helping the FTSEurofirst 300 index of leading European companies post its first back-to-back run of more than 1% gains since February.
+Tech stocks climbed 5.6% in Europe, while the S&P information technology sector rose 3.5%, driving almost half of the S&P 500's gains.
+Semiconductors advanced 5.0% and all 11 of the S&P sectors rose.
+Growth rose 2.7%, outpacing value's 1.3% gain.

-Asia overnight cheered record bounces by some of China's beaten-down tech giants, including e-commerce giant Alibaba Group and other technology majors, including JD.com Inc and Baidu Inc. The notion among portfolio managers of not being left behind in a rally that was impressive drove equities higher, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.
+Asia overnight cheered record bounces by some of China's beaten-down tech giants, including e-commerce giant Alibaba Group and other technology majors, including JD.com Inc and Baidu Inc. Portfolio managers did not want to be left behind in an impressive rally, helping drive equities higher, said Michael James, managing director of equity trading at Wedbush Securities in Los Angeles.

 Preliminary evidence indicates that Omicron likely has a higher degree of transmissibility but is less severe, top U.S. infectious disease expert Anthony Fauci said on Tuesday.
-MSCI's all-country world index advanced 2.17% and the FTSEurofirst 300 closed up 2.42%.
+MSCI's all-country world index advanced 2.1% in its biggest percentage gain since November 2020.
+The FTSEurofirst 300 in Europe closed up 2.42%.

-The dollar index, which tracks the greenback versus a basket of six currencies, rose 0.1% to 96.387.
-The euro fell 0.3% to $1.1257 and the yen rose 0.1% to $113.57.
+The dollar index, which tracks the greenback versus a basket of six currencies, pulled back at the session's end, up 0.03% to 96.324.
+The euro fell 0.19% at $1.1263, while the yen edged up 0.05% at $113.52.
 Expectations the Federal Reserve will accelerate the tapering of its bond-buying program when it meets next week in response to a tightening labor market also supported the dollar.

 "The front end is focused on the Fed tightening policy because they need to, and the back end is more recognition that this economy probably is going to slow down in the first quarter," he said.
 The equity gains came after China's central bank injected its second shot of stimulus since July by cutting the amount of cash that banks must hold in reserve.